ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 hello
 ```

-Tip: Until your sandbox tool can fully set up the sandbox environment you
+Tip: Until your sandbox tool can fully set up the sandbox environment with all bind mounts and filesystems,

-irectory `/build` on your host to the build directory left by
+you can symlink a build directory left over by `nix-build` to `/build` for testing.
-nix-build for testing.

 # Test 2: test_usernamespace.py

-Nix uses usernamespaces to normalize uid/gids.
-In multi-user mode, nix has a
+Nix uses user namespaces to normalize uid/gids.
+In multi-user mode, Nix has a
 number of build users to run multiple builds on the same machine in parallel.
-Using usernamespaces it will than map those users to user id 1000 and group id
+Using user namespaces it will then map those users to user id 1000 and group id
 100 in the sandbox.
 Hence all builds will see the same user id/group id for
 reproducibility.

 To open a new user namespace one can use the `unshare` system call by passing
 the `CLONE_NEWUSER` flag (see manpage for `unshare`)

-Furthermore the build directory is owned by the uid/gid of the build user that
-was used inside the nix build.
-Than write to `/proc/self/uid_map` and
+Then write to `/proc/self/uid_map` and `/proc/self/gid_map` to map
-`/proc/self/gid_map` to map this those uid/gid pair to uid/gid 1000/100 process
-before calling the shell.
+the current uid/gid to 1000/100 in the sandbox before calling the provided command.
 The format is described in `user_namespaces`.
-Before
-beeing able to write to `gid_map` you may also need to write `deny` to
+Before being able to write to `gid_map`
+you may also need to write `deny` to `/proc/self/setgroups`.
-`/proc/self/setgroups`.

 # Test 3: test_utsnamespace.py

-Many build system write hostname/domainnames to their build output.
+Many build systems write hostname/domainnames to their build output.
 In order to
 get bit-identical build output between different machines, Nix uses uts
 namespaces to set the hostname to `localhost` and the domainname to `(none)`.

-Hint: In Rust there is no setdomainname in the nix crate, but available in the
+Hint: In Rust there is no setdomainname in the Nix crate, but it is available in the
 libc crate.
-The nix-build-shell also should create a new uts namespaces.
+The nix-build-shell also should create a new uts namespace.

 Hint: It is possible to use one `unshare` syscall to open multiple namespaces in one
 call.